VATSIM-SSA/SSA-Docs/docs/Aerodromes/Kenya/HKUK/ground.md

 | :::      | RRV   | Mombasa Air Safari     | ANY                 | -       |
 | :::      | XLK   | Safarilink             | ANY                 | -       |
 | :::      | SEW   | Skyward Express       | ANY                 | -       |

+### Terminal Stand Allocation

+- There are no stands, so it is purely based on apron space.
+- The terminal apron is used for airline arrivals and departures.
+However, it can also be used by GA.

+### Apron Stand Allocation

+- There are no stands, so it is purely based on apron space.
+- The apron is used for airline arrivals and departures.
+However, it can also be used by GA.